 For the majority of our respondents, CONCORDIA Bakery was their first workplace.
 Having a previous employment experience contributed greatly to the adaptation at a new workplace for 7 of our respondents (47%), from both a professional and a social viewpoint.
 Only two of the respondents (13%) reported only a moderate contribution or no contribution at all.
 With only one exception, all the former employees we interviewed obtained on their own a job on the free market after they left CONCORDIA Bakery, and are still employed at the time of our discussion, even if they changed jobs 2-3 times in the meantime.
-6 of the former employees interviewed (40%) are still practicing in the field (3 cases - 20%), such as confectionery, pastry or public catering in general.
+6 of the former employees interviewed (40%) are still practicing in the field (3 cases - 20%) or in a related area (3 cases - 20%), such as confectionery, pastry or public catering in general.